A Practical Perspective on Monitoring

 - How will these investments affect the sales process?

 The examples show that the divestment business needs to have proper access to financial data that the HSM can use for the management of the divestment business.
 For the assessment of the actual performance of the divestment business during the hold-separate period, the right comparatives have to be identified.
 If, for whatever reason, historical figures or the business plan are not useful for this assessment, the issue must be explained to the trustee and competition authority so that the seller, divestment business, trustee and competition authority have the same expectations regarding the performance of the divestment business during the hold-separate period.

-We recommend clear communication between the seller and the divestment business to solve issues around capital expenditure to find a balanced solution.
+We recommend clear communication between the seller and the divestment business to solve issues around capital expenditure in order to find a balanced solution.
 We also recommend ensuring the HSM has the authority to action capital expenditure within specific thresholds, with agreed policies and procedures to be followed for these to be exceeded.

 The seller’s situation is a complex one.
 The main transaction is often yet to be completed and the business operations of the merging parties must be integrated.
 At the same time, the seller must dispose of and maintain the viability of the divestment business.
 Customers and staff of the divestment business must be retained during a long period of uncertainty that begins with the planning of the main transaction and does not end until the divestment business is sold.